-Here's a good one, "worrying is like paying interest on a loan you didn't even take out."
+Here’s a good one, “worrying is like paying interest on a loan you didn’t even take out.”
 I certainly can embrace this one.
-My mother worried, incessantly, her favorite thing to do was to grill me when I was going through a big change, "what are you going to do now?"
-So my mind spinning around with a stable of negative thoughts when things were tough, I would have this mantra bouncing around, "what am I going to do now?"
+My mother worried incessantly; her favorite thing to do was to grill me when I was going through a big change: “What are you going to do now?”
+So when my mind was spinning around with a stable of negative thoughts when things were tough, I would have this mantra bouncing around, “What am I going to do now?”
 Over and over again, worrying as if I was taking a bath in it.
-Over the last 44 years, I've been willing to allow this spiritual practice of Subud with its purifying latihan to purge me of my demons, past mistakes along with the ones of my ancestors.
+Over the last 44 years, I’ve been willing to allow this spiritual practice of Subud with its purifying latihan to purge me of my demons, past mistakes along with the ones of my ancestors.
 And with this practice it made all I absorbed when attending the hundreds of Al-Anon meetings real to me; you can say I have come a long way.
-As I read once, "I know God only gives me what I can handle, but I wish he didn't trust me so much."
-I wouldn't wish my last 2-3 months on my worst enemy, but ironically, I have come out the other side with such a sense of my connection with my Highest Power.
-Honestly, I'm not pulling your leg/s.
-It's like there is no separation from my hand and the air it moves in.
-It is all God's power.
-I'm also very grateful I have enough latihan experience to find the quiet place within and feel what God wants me to do now.
+As I read once, “I know God only gives me what I can handle, but I wish he didn’t trust me so much.”
+I wouldn’t wish my last two to three months on my worst enemy, but ironically, I have come out the other side with such a sense of my connection with my highest power.
+Honestly, I’m not pulling your leg.
+It’s like there is no separation from my hand and the air it moves in.
+It is all God’s power.
+I’m also very grateful I have enough latihan experience to find the quiet place within and feel what God wants me to do now.
 Well, most of the time.
 I have worked on developing and trusting my inner barometer and it has finally become my trusted ally.